 Want to grab these lacing ornaments in easy to print PDF form….

 If you want to grab this PDF to print here’s what you need to do!
 Use the form below to become a Kitchen Table Classroom subscriber.
 Then go check your email and confirm that, yes, you meant to subscribe.
-Upon confirmation you’ll receive a subscriber only password.
-Take that password and head to the Free Resource Library.
+Upon confirmation you’ll receive your free printable download immediately.

-There, in my Free Resource Library you’ll find these lacing ornament printables in the “Holiday Resources” section.
-Click the thumbnail and the PDF will pop right up!
+You can also find these lacing ornament printables in the “Holiday Resources” section of my Free Resource Library.
 You’ll see and get access to hundreds of other free printable resources to make teaching fun and easy for you!

 By becoming a Kitchen Table Classroom subscriber you’re agreeing to get my newest creative ideas and printable resources delivered straight to your inbox.
 Not a bad deal, right?

 Are you already a KTC subscriber?